Resume reviews happen in as little as six seconds.

 5. Entrepreneurial Spirit

-It may be a club you founded back in college.
-It may be an app you helped develop.
+Show your leadership involvement in a club you founded back in college, or maybe an app you helped develop.
 It may even be a fundraiser from years ago you organized and launched.
 Whichever way you spin it, portraying a certain go-getter “je ne sais quoi” is the cherry on the top of standout consulting resumes.

 Consultant Resume Format